dochy-ksti/docchi/docchi_manual/src/sample_test/sample_code/efficiency.md

   ],
 }
 ```
-The difference is 2 bytes, which is very small because Dochy records some data bitwise.
+The difference is 2 bytes, which is very small because Docchi records some data bitwise.
 We omitted 8 items, but the values are boolean and null, and it occupied about 2 bytes.

 The compressed JSON5 has the dynamic type data too,
-and it's corresponding to the initial JSON5 in Dochy.
+and it's corresponding to the initial JSON5 in Docchi.
 The initial JSON5 is 139 bytes.
 155 + 139 = 273 > 215, so you may think this is not good enough.

 (Type data is basically fixed, and it doesn't need re-download or such, though.)